-Fun Fact: There are over 1 billion websites in the world today.
+Fun Fact: There are almost 2 billion websites in the world today.

 With so many websites, it can be hard – seemingly impossible – to stand out.

 Getting traffic to your site is hard enough on its own, and getting those people to stay and actually do something is harder still.
 But…